AR for React Native

 Development build required.
 ViroReact does not run in Expo Go because AR APIs need native modules.
 You will need a development build to test on device, and AR requires a physical iOS or Android phone, simulators and emulators are not supported.

 ViroReact is a first-class React Native library.
-If your team ships React Native or Expo apps, you have the skills already.
 There is no new engine to learn, no new language to adopt.

 Native performance, not WebAR

-ViroReact compiles to true native ARKit and ARCore draw calls, not a browser canvas.
-You get hardware-speed rendering, occlusion, PBR lighting, and shaders, the same primitives the platform vendors give to native devs.
+Compiles to true native ARKit and ARCore draw calls, not a browser canvas.
+Hardware-speed rendering, occlusion, PBR lighting, and shaders.

 Full Expo support

 Use Expo with development builds.
-Our Starter Kit ships as an Expo + TypeScript project with working AR demos ready to run on your device, no manual native setup required.
+The Starter Kit ships as an Expo + TypeScript project with working AR demos.

 TypeScript and JSX, not C#

 Declarative components, typed props, familiar React patterns.
-No new compiler, no proprietary editor, no runtime fees.
 Your existing CI, linting, and testing all just work.

 AI-friendly stack

-React Native is one of the best-understood codebases in the world for AI coding agents.
-Clean JSX and typed props mean your AI tools, Cursor, Claude Code, Copilot, can reason about your AR scene the same way they reason about any other React component.
+Clean JSX and typed props mean AI tools (Cursor, Claude Code, Copilot) can reason about your AR scene like any other React component.

 Can you build AR apps with React Native?

 Yes.
-ViroReact has been the answer to that question since 2017.
+ViroReact has been the answer since 2017.
 It is the most widely used open-source AR and VR library for React Native, used in production by retail, education, and entertainment apps on iOS and Android.
-Learn more about ViroReact.

 Does it work with Expo?

-Yes, ViroReact has full Expo support.
-You will need to run an Expo development build rather than Expo Go, AR APIs require native modules that Expo Go does not include.
-Our Starter Kit is an Expo + TypeScript template that handles the dev-build setup for you.
+Yes, with full Expo support.
+You need an Expo development build rather than Expo Go.
+The Starter Kit is an Expo + TypeScript template that handles the dev-build setup.

 Do I need to know 3D modelling or shaders?

 No. ReactVision Studio is built for developers who do not want to learn Blender.
-Build scenes visually in the browser, drag in models, set anchors, configure animations.
-Studio has AI-powered 3D asset generation built in, so you can spin up models from a text prompt without leaving the editor.
-If you would rather bring your own, ReactVision supports OBJ, FBX, and GLTF/GLB directly.
+Build scenes visually, with AI-powered 3D asset generation built in.
+Supports OBJ, FBX, and GLTF/GLB directly.

 Can I update the AR scene without redeploying my app?

 Yes.
 The scene lives in your Studio project.
-Edit it in the browser, publish, and connected apps pull the new scene the next time they load it.
-Your app binary stays the same.
+Edit, publish, and connected apps pull the new scene the next time they load it.

 What does it cost?

-ViroReact is MIT licensed, free forever, and fully open source, no paywalls, no feature tiers, no runtime fees.
-Scene editing and platform features like Cloud and Geospatial Anchors are available via Studio on a free tier, with paid tiers for production-ready apps.
-ReactVision scales with you.
+ViroReact is MIT licensed, free forever, fully open source.
+Scene editing and platform features (Cloud and Geospatial Anchors) are available via Studio on a free tier, with paid tiers for production apps.

 How does this compare to Unity AR Foundation or 8th Wall?

-Unity gives you a full game engine in C# with months of ramp-up if your team does not already use it.
-8th Wall is browser-based, so you trade native performance for no-install access.
-ViroReact sits between the two, native ARKit and ARCore performance through familiar React Native APIs, with team ramp-up in days, not months.
+Unity gives a full game engine in C# with months of ramp-up.
+8th Wall is browser-based, trading native performance for no-install access.
+ViroReact sits between the two, native ARKit and ARCore performance through familiar React Native APIs, ramp-up in days.

 Open Studio in your browser, design a scene, and drop the ViroReact component into your React Native or Expo app.